PTAssembler Documentation

 2. Control Point Info/Size.
 When control points are displayed on the screen, and the cursor is positioned over a control point, this panel shows the images to which the control point belongs, and its optimized distance (i.e. how well the images are aligned at this point).
 When control points are not displayed, this panel shows the size of the preview image.

-3. Position.
+3. X,Y Position.
 This panel shows the x,y position of the cursor relative to the top left corner of the preview.

 Preview image with optional display of yaw/pitch lines and control points